 - Returning students that have borrowed in the past, have accepted their loans on their financial aid award letter and have a credit balance owed to them can expect to receive these funds on or around the 6th week of classes after attendance and satisfactory progress have been verified.
 Late applicants will receive their loan funds on a rolling basis as they become available during the semester.

 When and how do I receive financial aid that is due back to me?

-All checks will be mailed to your local address, except for workstudy pay checks.
+- Checks that are not picked up within 20 days will be mailed to your permanent address, except for workstudy pay checks.
 Following is a list of the most common programs that might send you a check:

 - Work-study: Student workers are paid every two weeks for the hours they have worked.

 - Federal Pell Grant: If you have a “cleared for payment” Pell Grant by the first day of classes, you can expect a refund for excess funds approximately six weeks into the semester.

 - Federal Supplemental Educational Opportunity Grants: SEOG grants are processed at the same time as the federal Pell grant.

 - New York State TAP Award: As long as the College has been made aware of the TAP award by HESC on a roster, the TAP award will be credited to your tuition bill and you should not expect to get a refund.
 In some cases the TAP certificate is received late and other forms of aid will have paid the tuition bill.
 In this case, you will receive a refund when New York State sends the award money to the college.
 This can take several months.